hyperspy/hyperspy/doc/user_guide/io.rst

 Most scientific file formats store some extra information about the data and the conditions under which it was acquired (metadata).
-HyperSpy reads most of them and stores them in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute.
+HyperSpy reads most of them and stores them in the :py:attr:`~.api.signals.BaseSignal.original_metadata` attribute.
-Also, depending on the file format, a part of this information will be mapped by HyperSpy to the :py:attr:`~.signal.BaseSignal.metadata` attribute, where it can for example be used by routines operating on the signal.
+Also, depending on the file format, a part of this information will be mapped by HyperSpy to the :py:attr:`~.api.signals.BaseSignal.metadata` attribute, where it can for example be used by routines operating on the signal.
 See the :ref:`metadata structure
 <metadata_structure>` for details.

 .. note::

-    Extensive metadata can slow down loading and processing, and loading the :py:attr:`~.signal.BaseSignal.original_metadata` can be disabled
+    Extensive metadata can slow down loading and processing, and loading the :py:attr:`~.api.signals.BaseSignal.original_metadata` can be disabled
     using the ``load_original_metadata`` argument of the :py:func:`~.load` function.
-If this argument is set to `False`, the :py:attr:`~.signal.BaseSignal.metadata` will still be populated.
+If this argument is set to `False`, the :py:attr:`~.api.signals.BaseSignal.metadata` will still be populated.

 To print the content of the attributes simply use: